oxyroid/M3UAndroid/RULES.md

 9. Never use view-based XML, you can use view in AndroidView composable only.
 10. Never use Painter to inflate drawable resources, use `ImageVector.vectorResource` instead.
 11. If you wanna to add some libraries, please make sure they are located in MavenCentral, google or jitpack repository.
 And jar library is not allowed as well.
+12. Due to compatibility needs, for data table `playlists` and `streams`, please do not change the existing column names(referring to the real field names mapped to the database, that is, the name field defined in ColumnInfo), and remember the new fields must have default value (it needs to be defined in the defaultValue field in both the data class and ColumnInfo).